csmangum/AgentMeaning/Introduction.md

 - *Muscle* = Decoder
 - *Nerve* = Loss Function

-Each connected in a feedback loop forming a "body," with arrows passing a symbolic “agent state” through the full loop.
+Each connected in a feedback loop forming a "body," with arrows passing a symbolic "agent state" through the full loop.

 ---